alephium/docs/docs/dapps/events.md

 `contractAddress` represents the contract address of `adminInstance`, `eventIndex` is `0` since `AdminUpdated` is the first event defined in the `Admin` contract (0-based index). `fields` contains two
-addresses: one for the prevous admin, the other for the new admin.
+addresses: one for the previous admin, the other for the new admin.

 ## System Events